crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 #### FAQ
 </div>
 <div class="panel-body" markdown="1">
-_What should I do if Amazon rejects my application to be a Mechanical Turk worker (or rejects my Amazon Payments account, which has the same effect)?_
+- **What should I do if Amazon rejects my application to be a Mechanical Turk worker (or rejects my Amazon Payments account, which has the same effect)?**

 	If you cannot create a Mechanical Turk worker account, [create a Mechanical Turk Sandbox account](<https://workersandbox.mturk.com/>).

 	Mechanical Turk's “Sandbox” version is a test version of the Mechanical Turk marketplace.
 Requesters use it to test out tasks before publishing them.
 These tasks, despite showing a reward on the site, do not pay any money.
 Anyone who has an Amazon account can create a Sandbox account, and no SSN information is required.

+- **What should I do to survey questions involving Crowd Workers if I do not have access to it?**

+	If that is the case, please put N/A in your survey answer.

 </div>
 </div>